debarghaiiest/Ideal-Diesel-cycle-Simulator-using-MATLAB/README.md

 # Ideal-Diesel-cycle-Simulator-using-MATLAB
 In this project I have used MATLAB to simulate the ideal diesel cycle based on end user driven data.
+I have obtained the efficiency, Torque and net work output for the diesel cycle based on the parameter values that the user will enter.
+One can also understand the influence that the compression ratio, cut off ratio and stroke length have on the efficiency of the cycle.